ddev/ddev/docs/content/users/install/ddev-installation.md

     * Installing WSL2 and installing a distro like Ubuntu.
     * Optionally installing Docker Desktop for Windows and enabling WSL2 integration with the distro (if you're using the Docker Desktop approach).
     * Installing DDEV inside your distro; this is normally done by running one of the two scripts below, but can be done manually step-by-step as well.
+    * Verify that your distro uses WSL version 2 with `wsl.exe -l -v`.

     ### WSL2 + Docker CE Inside Install Script